mohswell/Quality_Assurance_Projects/README.md

-### Two Quality Assurance projects: a React.js City Weather App and a Vue.js Current News Articles App
+### Two Quality Assurance projects: Testing a React.js City Weather App and a Vue.js Current News Articles App I developed using a public weather API and a news API.

 # 1. Weather App ☀️